sameetvipat/sameetvipat/README.md

 # Hello, I'm Sameet! 👋

 I'm Sameet, a tech enthusiast with a passion for movies, TV shows, games, and technology.
-I have a strong interest in **data science** and a growing curiosity about **software and web development**.
+I’m passionate about data science and increasingly drawn to software and web development.
-I'm actively seeking opportunities to collaborate on open-source projects to help improve the software ecosystem.
+I actively seek out open-source collaboration opportunities to contribute to meaningful projects and grow within the tech community.
-Always eager to learn, explore new technologies, and apply data-driven solutions.
+Continuously learning and exploring new technologies, I enjoy applying data-driven solutions to real-world challenges.

 ## Interests